 No film, narrative or documentary, goes as deeply inside the world of heroin addiction as BLACK TAR HEROIN: THE DARK END OF THE STREET.
-An extraordinary look at two years in the lives of five heroin addicts, it offers a rare and intimate portrait of how heroin devastates young lives.
+An extraordinary look at two years in the lives of five heroin addicts, it offers a raw and intimate portrait of how heroin devastates young lives.
 The film chronicles the daily lives of Jake, Jessica, Tracey, Oreo and Alice, three women and two men, ages 18 to 25, as they face the ever-present perils of hard core drug addiction — crime, prostitution, rape, incarceration, AIDS, overdoses and death.

 The film, which Documentary Vine calls "probably the best made heroin documentary in history," shows the brutality and degradation of the drug life, but also depicts the addicts' pain and raw yearning — to get clean, to hold relationships together, to re-connect with their families, to get their lives back.